 - a.
 Through satisfactory achievement of course requirements and personal commitments to goals students will leave this class with a firm foundation and ability to utilize an eclectic and functional approach to personal psychology. - b.
-By the courage needed to honestly assess self and set reasonable but challenging goals for improvement, students will exit this class, borrowing a line from my favorite song in WICKED, 'changed for the better'. - c.
+Students who successfully complete this course will have a firm knowledge and ability to apply psychological principles and concepts to everyday life as well as current and future study. - c.
+Students who successfully complete this course will have a firm knowledge and ability to apply psychological theories to everyday life as well as current and future study. - d.
+By the courage needed to honestly assess self and set reasonable but challenging goals for improvement, students will exit this class, borrowing a line from my favorite song in WICKED, 'changed for the better'.

+e.
 At the end of the semester, students will have made substantial progress if not completely removed at least one OBSTACLE hindering personal achievement (social, academic, professional).